-With the average annual premium for homeowner's insurance at $808, there are plenty of reasons to look for discounts, especially for homeowners in such hurricane-prone states as Louisiana ($1,586 average premium) and Florida ($1,101).
+With the average annual premium for homeowner's insurance costing between $300 and $1,000 according to the Federal Reserve Bureau, there are plenty of reasons to look for discounts.
+Especially for homeowners in such hurricane-prone states as Louisiana and Florida where premiums are the among the highest.

 Raising the deductible and staying with the same insurer are common ways to lower insurance expenses, but there are others that most people don't know about -- or don't learn about until after a disaster hits their home.

-Not all home insurance companiesthe same discounts, so it's worth it to shop around.
+Not all home insurance companies offer the same discounts, so it's worth it to shop around.
 If getting a discount requires fixing your home -- such as getting a new roof -- you may not get it until the work is completed.

 Discounts can range from as little as 2% or so up to 20% or more.
 If you're going to stay in your home for years to come, paying for some home improvements now may be worth it in the long run for an insurance discount.

 Here are some home insurance discounts worth asking about:

 'From installing adequate locks to hiring a team to install alarms throughout your house, preventing home break-ins can lead to a savings of 2% to 5%,' says Bill McGarry, a property manager for private homes in Palm Beach County in Florida.
 McGarry recommends using locks made by a brand name, such as Schlage, and having three locks per door.

 Keeping your home secure is one thing, but keeping it safe from accidents is another.
 Carbon monoxide and smoke detectors can be installed rather inexpensively to help prevent accidents that could damage the home and require an insurance claim.